iotaledger/susee-streams-poc/susee-node/README.md

   # and implement the changes described below
   > nano env_template
 ```
-Uncomment and edit the variables of the https section
+If you are using https, uncomment and edit the variables of the https section.
+If you are not using https, make sure the first line below is commented out.
 * `COMPOSE_FILE`=docker-compose.yml:docker-compose-https.yml
 * `ACME_EMAIL`
 * `NODE_HOST`

 Please also uncomment and edit the following variables:
-* `HORNET_CONFIG_FILE` - Choose the correct network by uncommenting one of the provided lines
+* `HORNET_CONFIG_FILE=config.json` - Nothing to edit here, just uncomment
 * `COMPOSE_PROFILES`- Search for the line defining the value `=${COMPOSE_PROFILES},monitoring` and uncomment it
+   if you want to use grafana monitoring
 * `DASHBOARD_USERNAME` - Use "susee-admin" for example
 * `DASHBOARD_PASSWORD` - Enter the previously created hash value here
 * `DASHBOARD_SALT` - Enter the previously created salt value here